Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms

-Our first inductive argument addresses the case of strata $\Om\cM_g(m_1,m_2)$ of holomorphic $1$-forms with exactly $2$ zeros, and we induct on $g$.
-The base case is the stratum $\Om\cM_2(1,1)$, for which Theorems \ref{thm:erg}, \ref{thm:dense}, and \ref{thm:conn} are already known.
-For the inductive step, we analyze the interaction of the absolute period foliation with connected sums with a torus.
-Choose a flat torus $T = (\C/\Lam, dz)$ and a closed geodesic $\al \subset T$.
-Given a holomorphic $1$-form $(X,\om) \in \Om\cM_g(m_1,m_2)$, we can slit $T$ along $\al$, slit $(X,\om)$ along a parallel segment of the same length from a zero of order $m_1$ to a regular point, and reglue opposite sides to obtain a new holomorphic $1$-form $(X^\pr,\om^\pr) \in \Om\cM_{g+1}(m_1+2,m_2)$.
-Surprisingly, if $\al$ is not parallel to an absolute period of $\om$, then the leaf of $\cA(m_1,m_2)$ through $(X,\om)$ determines the leaf of $\cA(m_1+2,m_2)$ through $(X^\pr,\om^\pr)$.
-This is one of the main observations in this paper.
-We then study how a single holomorphic $1$-form in $\Om\cM_{g+1}(m_1+2,m_2)$ can be presented as a connected sum in multiple ways.
-Using these ideas, we show that if Theorem \ref{thm:erg} (respectively, \ref{thm:dense}, \ref{thm:conn}) holds for a connected component $\cC$ of $\Om\cM_g(m_1,m_2)$, and if $\cC^\pr$ is a connected component of $\Om\cM_{g+1}(m_1+2,m_2)$ that contains connected sums of holomorphic $1$-forms in $\cC$ with a torus as above, then Theorem \ref{thm:erg} (respectively, \ref{thm:dense}, \ref{thm:conn}) also holds for $\cC^\pr$.
+The first inductive argument addresses the case of strata $\Om\cM_g(\kap)$ with $|\kap| = 2$, and we induct on genus.
+The base case of genus $2$ only involves the stratum $\Om\cM_2(1,1)$, and Theorem \ref{thm:conn} is already known in this case by Theorem 3.3 in \cite{CDF:transfer}, building on an observation in \cite{McM:isoperiodic}.
+For the inductive step, we construct holomorphic $1$-forms of genus $g+1$ from holomorphic $1$-forms of genus $g$ by forming connected sums with a torus in the following way.
+Choose a flat torus $T = (\C/(\Z z + \Z w), dz)$ and a closed geodesic $\al \subset T$.
+Given a holomorphic $1$-form $(X,\om) \in \Om\cM_g(m_1,m_2)$, we can slit $T$ along $\al$, slit $(X,\om)$ along a parallel segment $\al^\pr$ of the same length from a zero $Z$ of order $m_1$ to a regular point, and reglue opposite sides to obtain a new holomorphic $1$-form $(Y,\eta) \in \Om\cM_{g+1}(m_1+2,m_2)$.
+The connected sum construction is well-defined provided $(X,\om)$ does not have a saddle connection that is parallel to $\al$ and whose length is less than or equal to that of $\al$.
+A crucial property of this construction is that the starting surface $X$ is only modified on an embedded segment, as opposed to a closed loop.